-We will continue to attract and retain agents through our strong offline service capabilities and innovative technology-based products and services.
-In particular, we have a specific online operations team that monitors and encourages the activity of our agents.
+We will continue to attract and retain agents through our strong offline service capabilities and innovative products.
+In particular, we have a dedicated technology team focusing on innovation and agent performance improvement.

 Expand and deepen our property database and listings